Roy-SR-007/Somjit.web/content/posts/example 4/index.md

 **27th May, 2021, 02:48 am**

+**Motivation** :: I still remember attending the computer classes of Ma'am Pandit (used to teach us Computer Science) during my school days.
+Those used to be my favorite classes.s

 **An Introduction** :: Data Visualization through R is doing wonders because of its diversified applications and the element of ease which it imparts to the users.
 From Statistics to Data Science, R has marked its significance and position everywhere.

 The package `ggplot2` is a widely used package, which through its uncountable components and applications, helps the users to delve deep into the area of data visualization and graphics.